labsyspharm/scope2screen/README.md

 <font size="1">\# have contributed code to the project</font>

 ## Data
-For trying out scope2Screen with an example dataset, go to https://www.synapse.org/#!Synapse:syn26304730/wiki/613130 and register as a synapse user.
+To download an example dataset for Scope2Screen, go to https://www.synapse.org/#!Synapse:syn26304730/wiki/613130 and register as a synapse user.